The Effectiveness of a Self-directed Inservice Program to Educate Teachers about the Classroom Needs of Students with Hearing Impairment

 Portland State University.
-Department of Speech Communication.
+Department of Speech Communication

 Date of Publication

 Master of Science (M.S.) in Speech Communication: Speech and Hearing Sciences

 Teachers -- In-service training, Hearing impaired children -- Education

 One format for providing such a program is a self-directed inservice program.
 This approach can be utilized as a cost-effective means of meeting the professional needs of educators, although little is known regarding its' effectiveness to train teachers about the needs of students with hearing impairments.
 To address the effectiveness of a self-directed inservice approach, a comprehensive self-directed inservice program which provides information about hearing loss, behavior manifestations of children with hearing impairment, hearing aid maintenance, and mainstreaming was developed.
 This program was designed to educate teachers about the classroom needs of students with hearing impairment.
 A group of 20 teachers were randomly assigned to either the experimental group, which received the inservice program or control group, who read a brief article.
 A post test was administered to both groups, and the experimental group also answered a questionnaire regarding the inservice program.
 The results revealed a significant difference in the basic knowledge of regular education teachers about the classroom needs of students with hearing impairments for those receiving the program.
 This suggests that a self-directed inservice program is a viable method of educating teachers about the needs of students with hearing impairments.

 Whiteley, Teresa Michelle, "The Effectiveness of a Self-directed Inservice Program to Educate Teachers about the Classroom Needs of Students with Hearing Impairment" (1996).
 Dissertations and Theses.
 Paper 5141.